One of the long-time items on my Bucket List was to stay in a Bed & Breakfast on the coast of Maine and eat lobster.

 Things to Do in Bar Harbor, Maine and Acadia National Park

-Bar Harbor and Mt.
-Desert (pronounced like “don’t desert me”) was the last stop on my trip up the coast of Maine.
+Bar Harbor and Mount Desert Island (pronounced like “don’t desert me”) was the last stop on my trip up the coast of Maine.
 I stayed at the Edenbrook Motel, which is only a mile outside of Bar Harbor, close to one of the entrances to Acadia, and a great value compared to other options in this area ($65/night).

 - The Chart Room – This place was open consistently, while the lobster shack several miles up the road that I really wanted to try was closed.
 We had the lobster rolls here, and you get good portions of fries and slaw with them.